kritgrover/data-analysis/README.md

 - Build a violin plot of height distribution by hospitals.
 What is the main reason for the gap in values?
 Why there are two peaks, which correspond to the relatively small and big values?
 	<p align="center"><img src = "./images/violin_plot.png?raw=true" width=66%></p>
 	The gap between values as well as the presence of two peeks can be explained by the use of two different measurement systems.
-As the height in both prenatal and general is the meter while the sports hospital uses the imperial system, feet where 1 foot is 0.3048 meters
+As the height in both prenatal and general is measured in meters while the sports hospital uses the imperial system (feet), where 1 foot is 0.3048 meters.

 <p align="center"><img src = "./images/plot_data.png?raw=true" width=66%></p>